Download these diversity activities for kindergarten to help explore the concept of differences in your early learning classroom.

-The ideas in this diversity unit were developed by April Chadwick.
+The ideas in this diversity unit were developed with the help of April Chadwick.
 Thanks so much for helping us get this put together!

 As you read each book, spend time locating the title and author.
 Also find the front and back covers along with the title pages.